zarf-dev/zarf/examples/software-factory/README.md

 # Example: Software Factory

-This example deploys a software factory with the following services, all running on top of Big Bang Core:
+This example deploys the components of a software factory with the following services, all running on top of Big Bang Core:

 - SonarQube*
 - GitLab*